doylio/web-voicemail/tickets/03-base-skeuomorphic-design.md

 ## Acceptance Criteria

-### Layout Structure
+### Main Device Structure

-- [ ] Create main answering machine component with proper proportions
+- [ ] Create rectangular device body with rounded edges
+- [ ] Apply realistic depth with CSS shadows and gradients
 - [ ] Design centered layout that works on various screen sizes
+- [ ] Use classic answering machine color scheme (beige/grey tones)

+### Cassette Tape Section

-- [ ] Implement proper spacing and padding for realistic device appearance
+- [ ] Design cassette tape visual in the center of the device
-- [ ] Create container with appropriate width/height ratios
+- [ ] Create two circular tape reels/wheels within the cassette

-### Visual Design Elements

-- [ ] Apply realistic textures and materials:
+- [ ] Implement spinning animation for the wheels during recording
-  - Brushed metal or plastic finish
-  - Subtle gradients for depth
-  - Realistic shadows and highlights
-  - Border radius for rounded corners
-- [ ] Create depth with CSS box-shadows and layering
+- [ ] Style cassette with realistic depth and shadows
-- [ ] Implement proper color scheme (classic answering machine colors)
-- [ ] Add subtle noise or grain texture for authenticity

-### Device Shape & Structure
+### Control Buttons

+- [ ] Design two circular buttons beneath the cassette tape
-- [ ] Design rectangular device body with realistic proportions
+- [ ] Create "Record" button with appropriate styling and icon
-- [ ] Create raised button areas and recessed display area
+- [ ] Create "Stop" button with appropriate styling and icon
-- [ ] Add device feet/base for grounding
+- [ ] Apply tactile button effects (raised appearance, hover states)

+### Text Display Area

-- [ ] Include subtle device branding area or logo space
+- [ ] Add small text section at the top of the device
-- [ ] Design ventilation grilles or speaker mesh areas
+- [ ] Style as a simple digital display or label area

-### Visual Polish

-- [ ] Ensure design feels tactile and three-dimensional
+- [ ] Ensure text is readable and properly sized

-- [ ] Add subtle hover effects for interactive elements
+### Recording Indicator

-- [ ] Implement proper contrast for accessibility
+- [ ] Implement blinking red light to indicate recording status
-- [ ] Create consistent design language throughout
+- [ ] Position indicator prominently on the device
-- [ ] Test visual appearance in different lighting conditions
+- [ ] Create smooth blinking animation (on/off cycle)

-### Responsive Foundation

-- [ ] Ensure base design scales appropriately
+- [ ] Ensure indicator is clearly visible during recording
-- [ ] Maintain aspect ratio across different screen sizes
-- [ ] Plan for mobile adaptation without losing skeuomorphic feel
-- [ ] Test on various device types and orientations

 ## Technical Notes